kentang2017/kentang2017/README.md

 5. 堅皇極 Wangji https://wangji.streamlit.app/ (開發中)
 6. 堅太玄 Taixuan https://kintaixuan.streamlit.app/

-if you do have any questions, please free free to contact me.(wechat id:gnatnek)
+if you do have any questions, please feel free to contact me.(wechat id:gnatnek)

 <!--
 **kentang2017/kentang2017** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.